soundg33k/MPDRemote/README.md

 **MPDRemote** is an iOS application to control a [mpd](http://www.musicpd.org/) server.
-It is written in Swift 3.
+It is written in Swift 3 and requires iOS 10.

 ![screenshot1](https://static.whine.fr/images/2016/mpdremote1.jpg)

-There's no persistence layer apart from cover caching.
+There is no persistence layer apart from cover caching.

 ### FEATURES